JunhaoW3/tp/docs/DeveloperGuide.md

 * 2a.
 The user selects an invalid client.
     * 2a1.
 FinHub warns that an invalid client has been selected, and prompts the user to select again.

-      Step 2a1 is repeated until a correct client has been selected.
+      Step 2a1 is repeated until a valid client has been selected.

-      Use case resumes at step 3
+      Use case resumes at step 3.

 * 2b.
 The user enters invalid fields.
     * 2b1.
 FinHub prompts the user to enter the correct details.

+      Step 2b1 is repeated until correct details have been entered.

+      Use case resumes at step 3.

+* 2c.
+The user does not enter any fields to update.
+    * 2c1.
+FinHub prompts the user to enter at least one field to update.

+      Step 2c1 is repeated until at least updated field is entered.

-      Use case resumes at step 2.
+      Use case resumes at step 3.

 **Use case: UC08 - Delete reminder**